ULHPC/tutorials/gpu/openacc/OpenACC-Tutorial/README.md

 ~~~

-# Compute directives in OpenACC
+# Compute and loop constructs in OpenACC
 #### _kernels_ in C/C++

 ~~~ c